 Nepal's two most significant festivals, Dashain and Tihar, occur in October.
 During this season of the year, families get together to celebrate and have fun.
 You will have the opportunity to take part in the Dashain and Tihar celebrations if you go trekking in Nepal at this time.
 Additionally, you might be able to sample the regional specialties made especially for this time of year.

 The largest and longest Hindu festival in Nepal is Dashain.
 During the two-week celebration, praying and offerings to Durga, the Universal Mother Goddess, is customary.
 Dashain, Nepal's biggest harvest festival, is a time for family get-togethers, gift exchanging, blessing, and elaborate pujas.
-Celebration of Dashain honors Goddess Durga, who was fashioned shakti, combining the essence of all the gods and giving weapons from each.
+The celebration of Dashain honors Goddess Durga, who was fashioned Shakti, combining the essence of all the gods and giving weapons from each.

 The second-largest Hindu festival in Nepal is Tihar Tihar.
 Yama, the God of Death, is honored during the Tihar festival of lights, which lasts for five days.
 Laxmi, the Goddess of Wealth, is worshipped to the utmost extent throughout the celebrations.